FreedomBen/slackbot_frd/README.md

 ### Step 4

-Sublass SlackbotFrd::Bot and do something cool.
+Subclass `SlackbotFrd::Bot` and do something cool.
 Here's the entire implementation for an annoying bot that just echoes what you say (More [details below](#subclassing-slackbotfrd::bot)):

     require 'slackbot_frd'

     class EchoBot < SlackbotFrd::Bot
       def add_callbacks(slack_connection)
-        slack_connection.on_message(:any, :any) do |user, channel, message|
+        slack_connection.on_message do |user, channel, message|
           slack_connection.send_message_as_user(channel, message) if user != :bot
         end
       end